Chili Soccer Association Travel

 CSA believes that most players will develop better at their birth year age appropriate level.
 The need to minimize underage players helps to create stronger athletes and teams at all levels.

 The following underage player allowances must be adhered to unless an exception has been authorized by CSA board vote:

-2) Coach requests independent Evaluators (i.e. Director of Coaching, Travel Director, etc) to be present at their tryouts and their documented evaluation shows similiar detail to number one above.
+- Coach requests independent Evaluators (i.e. Director of Coaching, Travel Director, etc) to be present at their tryouts and their documented evaluation shows similar detail to number one above.

 CSA will not review or approve any exceptions to this policy unless it can be shown that without doing so, a team's existence within the club is in danger of not surviving.
 Even then, numbers one, two, and three above will still apply.

-All practice players accepted by a team must be registered with Chili Soccer for insurance coverage.
+All developmental players accepted by a team must be registered with Chili Soccer for insurance coverage.

 Coaches set a powerful example, and the CSA would like that example to be a positive one.
 Once you are approved as a Head Coach, you will be asked to adhere to the following policies and expectations:

 - Act as a positive role model for the players of the CSA.

 - Attend all of the Coaches Clinics that are conducted or endorsed by the Director of Coaching.